haskell-github-trust/replace-megaparsec/README.md

   [regular](https://en.wikipedia.org/wiki/Chomsky_hierarchy#The_hierarchy)
   grammers.
-  Parsers are able pattern-match with context-free grammers, and even context-sensitive or Turing grammers, if needed.
+  Parsers are able pattern-match with context-free grammers, and even context-sensitive grammers, if needed.
 See below for an example of lifting a `Parser` into a `State` monad for context-sensitive pattern-matching.